gridcoin-community/Gridcoin-Site/README.md

 ### WSL notes
 If you're running through WSL you need to use the flag `--force-polling` or it will not regenerate automatically on changes.

-If you wish to accesss it from another device you need to use [this workaround](https://github.com/microsoft/WSL/issues/4150#issuecomment-504209723).
+If you wish to access it from another device you need to use [this workaround](https://github.com/microsoft/WSL/issues/4150#issuecomment-504209723).
 Remember to change the ports that are opened.

 ### How to Update gems